-The development and promotion of work experience and apprenticeship programmes across the Blue Light services increases the probability of children and young persons being placed within dynamic workplace environments.
+The development and promotion of work experience and apprenticeship programmes across the Blue Light services increases the probability of children and young people being placed within dynamic workplace environments.

-Schemes such as the Apprenticeship Levy have encouraged Blue Light organisations to increase the integration of young persons.
-Currently, all emergency service organisations offer Government endorsed apprenticeship programmes to young persons aged 16 years and over.
-(1)
+Schemes such as the Apprenticeship Levy have encouraged Blue Light organisations to increase the integration of young people.
+Currently, all emergency service organisations offer Government endorsed apprenticeship programmes to young people aged 16 years and over.